balajeetm/balajeetm.github.io/_posts/2017-02-21-technical-nuts.markdown

 <img src="/assets/2017-02-21/t-nuts.png">

-T-Nut in short, is any problem statement, that excites us and that we are willing to crack.<br>
+T-Nut in short, is any technical problem statement, that excites us and that we are willing to crack.<br>
 The irony is strong in this one though, isn't it?
 We keep blabbering about "unjargon" but end up concocting new [Jargons](http://www.urbandictionary.com/define.php?term=Jargon) like "T-Nut"<br>
 [WTF](/blog/2017/02/13/welcome-aboard/) in that?